SecurityLogMiner/log-collection-client/README.md

 # Log Collection Client

-Add additional log sources from to be sent to a centralized server
+A service that collects and sends system event data to a server.

 ## Table of Contents